thomaswp/SourceCheck/README.md

 Because the hint generation algorithm is modified on a regular basis, it is important to get an understanding of how these changes affect the generated hints.
 To do this, you can collect unit tests, representing good (or bad) hints, and check to make sure these tests still pass after modifying the algorithm.

 The [RunTests](GraphAnalysis/src/com/snap/graph/unittest/RunTests.java) class will report on all tests for the dataset defined on its first line of code.
 Some tests will be "expected failures," meaning the behavior is not ideal, but a known issue.
-A failed tests is not necessarily a bad thing - the new hint may be different but equally correct.
+A failed test is not necessarily a bad thing - the new hint may be different but equally correct.
 In this case the test can be modified to match the new behavior.
 In this sense, these tests are not like normal unit tests, as they define a changing definition of expected behavior.
 They are also dataset-dependent, since the hints themselves will depend on the input data.

 To create a Unit Test, in Eclipse edit the Run Confirguration for the HintServer (Run->Run Configurations...->Apache TomCat->{Your Instace}), select the Environment tab, add a new entry with variable name "dataDir", and value the full path to the dataset directory where you want to collect unit tests (e.g. "C:\...\SnapHints\data\csc200\spring2016").
 Then run the HintServer and run iSnap.
 In iSnap, make sure the config is setup to use your local hint server and to show the DebugDisplay.
 Then, when you see a hint that you want in the DebugDisplay, hit the save button.
 It should now appear in the unittest folder of the dataset you're working with.